Jessie Housley Holliman: Later life

 On several occasions in her later years, Holliman's work was published in Proud magazine, a publication that addressed the needs of St. Louis' black community from 1971 until 1981.
-Issues containing contributions from Jessie are currently held in the collections of the University of Missouri,Washington University, and The State Historical Society of Missouri.
+Issues containing contributions from Jessie are currently held in the collections of the University of Missouri, Washington University, and the State Historical Society of Missouri.

 Jessie Housley Holliman died on August 10, 1984, in St. Louis, Missouri at the age of 79 following a lengthy illness.
 She is buried at Washington Park Cemetery in Berkeley, just outside of the city of St. Louis.

 Career

 Jessie Housley Holliman taught visual arts to students at the Divoll Elementary School on Dayton Avenue in St. Louis for more than thirty–nine years.
-While working as a teacher, Jessie was also freelancing as a commercial artist and fashion illustrator.
+While working as a teacher, Jessie also freelanced as a commercial artist and fashion illustrator.
 She was especially known for creating the fashion advertisements for Kline's department store that ran in St. Louis area newspapers for many years.
 Holliman was known to be friends with numerous local artists and educators, including Julia Davis and Frederick Cornelius Alston.

+Holliman exhibited paintings in two exhibitions at the City Art Museum of St. Louis (Saint Louis Art Museum) in the 1940s.
+For the exhibition titled, "Paintings and Sculpture by Negro Artists in St. Louis and Elsewhere" (April–May 1949), the Homer G. Phillips Hospital lent its portrait of the institution's namesake, a prominent lawyer and politician.
+The portrait's current whereabouts are unknown.